 These people have good intentions, but they lack a basic understanding about security.
 They innocently share work-related passwords among co-workers.
 These employees unknowingly click a link containing malware or a virus in an email or on social media.
 They accidentally share sensitive data using their personal, unsecure email because a file is too big.
 These people mistakenly allow loved ones or friends to use their work devices.

 These people tend to bite off more than they can chew, inadvertently putting their company's security in jeopardy.
-These internal threats frequently work after hours, using their personal, unencrypted cell phones, tablets, and/or computers.
+These internal threats frequently work after hours on their personal, unencrypted cell phones, tablets, and/or computers.
 By removing a device from their workspace, they significantly increase the possibility of losing it or having it stolen.
-If they work out of the office, they may connect to an unsecured WiFi network.
+If they work out of the office, it's likely they'll connect to an unsecured WiFi network.

 safeguard your network